inspr/core-legacy/docs/dapp_overview.md

 - A Channel only carries a specific kind of data (such as *int*, *string*, or a structure defined by the user).
 - A Channel can't exist without a Type associated to it.

 In a more detailed explanation, the cluster's structures communication can be done through a [Message Broker](https://en.wikipedia.org/wiki/Message_broker) (such as Apache Kafka, RabbitMQ, etc.).
-So what a Channel really does is to define from which part of the broker (which topic) a Node should read a message, or to which part it should write a message.
+So what a Channel really does is define from which part of the broker (which topic) a Node should read a message, or to which part it should write a message.
 It's relevant to point out that **a Channel can be associated with only one message broker**.
 That is, if the implementation of a Node that communicate with Kafka and Redis is desired, for example, two (or more) different Channels must be created, so one of them is related to Kafka and the other one to Redis.

 ![chan-topic](img/chan-topic.jpg)